-✤ Hot Key Power On:
+★ Hot Key Power On:

 Fifteen options are available: $Ctrl+F1 \sim Ctrl+F12$, Power, Wake and Any Key.
 The default setting is Ctrl+F1.
-You can choose the hot key you want to turn on computer power.
+You can choose the hot key that you want it to turn on your computer power.